SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 Since a block is created when the block node is visited we extend the previous block creation to store the current context at this moment.
-Note that this is this context that will be let block access to the temporaries and arguments it uses at the moment the block is created.
+Note that this is this context that will be used when a block accesses temporaries and arguments. the block is created.

 ```
-CInterpreter >> visitBlockNode: aRBBlockNode
+CInterpreter >> visitBlockNode: aOCBlockNode
 	^ CBlock new
-		code: aRBBlockNode;
+		code: aOCBlockNode;
 		definingContext: self topFrame;
 		yourself
 ```

-### Accessing Captured Receiver
+### Accessing the Captured Receiver

 Resolving the block variables is a trickier case, as it can be resolved in many different ways.
 For now, we choose to set the correct values in the current frame upon block activation and shadow the possible ones that would be defined in the definition context.

 The first variable we want to provide access to from a block is `self` which is the original receiver of the method _at the time the block was created_.

-The following method is worth explaining

-- First we grab the block itself.
-It is simple since the method `primitiveBlockValue` is executed during the evaluation of the message `value` sent to a block.
-Therefore `self receiver` returns the block currently executed.
-- Second remember that `self` in a block refers to the receiver of the method at the time the block was created.
-So we need to set as receiver the receiver that we found in the context of the block creation.
-This is what `theBlock definingContext receiver` is returning.
-- Finally we evaluate the block body.

 ```
 CInterpreter >> primitiveBlockValue